Prepare for Graduate School

 A Curriculum Vitae (CV) is a special type of resume that is traditionally used within the academic and scientific research communities.
 Degrees, teaching and research experience, publications, presentations, and related activities are typically featured.
 At the undergraduate level, CVs are not much different than a resume.
 However, if asked for a CV, you will want to tailor your resume accordingly to showcase applicable academic accomplishments.

 Make sure to ask about grants, scholarships and loans to help you pay for school.
 Some programs also offer assistantships (graduate assistant positions) that will help fund your tuition.
 Assistantships can vary from teaching, research, and administrative responsibilities.
+Be sure to ask programs directly about funding opportunities–not all information is posted online.
+When searching for programs, use keywords to help you.
+For example, when looking for funded masters programs, search for your program title in Google with “assistantship” in quotes or or ‘fully funded” in quotes for PhD programs.

 Graduate students also have the option of applying for student loans.
 Always be conscious of the amount of money you are borrowing–it all needs be paid back (plus interest).
 Talk frequently with financial aid professionals at your chosen school to discuss what’s right for you.
 Below are some websites where you can research scholarships available to graduate students: